contiki-ng/mspsim/README.txt

 * System requirements

 You need a recent Java to run MSPSim.
-Java SE 1.5 or newer is recommended.
-The current version of MSPSim also requires make for compiling.
+Java SE 1.7 or newer is recommended.
+The current version of MSPSim also requires make or ant for compiling.

 * Building MSPSim